plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 However, if you'd like to count your own visits, you can enable the tracking for yourself too.

-## Contribute to the development of the Plausible Analytics WordPress plugin
+## Contribute to the development of our WordPress plugin

-Thanks to [Mehul Gohil](https://mehulgohil.com/) for helping us build the Plausible Analytics WordPress plugin and for keeping it up to date with the latest features.
+Thanks to [Mehul Gohil](https://mehulgohil.com/) for helping us build the Plausible Analytics WordPress plugin and for keeping it up to date with the latest features that we add to Plausible Analytics.

 You too can contribute to our Plausible Analytics WordPress plugin on GitHub.
 You can add your feature requests, upvote existing request or even contribute with your own code.

 This is [our main GitHub repo](https://github.com/plausible/analytics) and [our WordPress plugin repo](https://github.com/plausible/wordpress).

+And if you're enjoying Plausible Analytics and our plugin?
+Please consider leaving a comment on our page in [the official WordPress plugin directory](https://wordpress.org/plugins/plausible-analytics/).